richardwilkes/gcs_master_library/Library/Markdown/Help/Interface/Settings.md

 **\<library>\\<settings.file>**\
 **\<library>\\Settings\\<settings.file>**

-When using the Settings sub-diretory, further sub-directories are possible, to any depth.
+When using the Settings sub-directory, further sub-directories are possible, to any depth.
 Though you should stop and ask yourself, "why?", before doing that.
 Menu list naming is based on the filename, and the setting type is based on the file extension.
 Duplicate names are shown.
 Regardless of the directory structure, all settings are displayed in a single menu column, without indication of file location.

 Save custom settings under the user libraries.
 If they are stored in the Master Library, the next time it is updated, all those saved settings will mysteriously vanish.